 For example, this is an inbound link to one of my blog posts on internal linking.

 Websites with a large number of inbound links naturally earn better rankings than sites without a ton of them.

 Once you’ve created some killer content, the final step is to reach out to people who have linked to similar pieces of content in the past (AKA content from your competitors).

-Then, identify a contact at each company that you can email to let them know that you’ve created a similar piece of content that’s new, improved, and updated.
+With more than 172,000 inbound links, you have plenty of opportunities in front of you.
+Identify a contact at each company that you can email to let them know that you’ve created a similar piece of content that’s new, improved, and updated.

 And Gmass can help you schedule and track those emails.

 Just ask them to link to your content instead.

 Creating quality content is the fastest and easiest way to get ahead of your competitors.
 You need to create content that people want to read, view, and share.